AdobeDocs/campaign-web.en/help/v8/advanced-settings/send-using-waves.md

 * In the **[!UICONTROL Size]** column, enter a fixed number or a percentage.

-Add as many waves as needed.
+Add as many waves as you want.
+You can reorder them according to your needs.

+>[!NOTE]
+>
+>If you are using percentages, the total for all waves should not exceed 100%.

 In the example below, the first wave represents 25% of the total number of messages included in the delivery and starts immediately.
 The next two waves complete the delivery and are set to begin at six-hour intervals.